Trump signs Sept. 11 victims’ compensation fund extension

-WASHINGTON (AP) — President Donald Trump on Monday signed a bill ensuring that a victims’ compensation fund helping those impacted by the Sept.
+WASHINGTON (AP) — President Donald Trump on Monday signed a bill ensuring that a victims’ compensation fund related to the Sept.
 11, 2001 attacks never runs out of money, ending years of legislative gridlock as the number of first responders dying of Ground Zero-related illnesses mounted.

 Appearing in the Rose Garden with more than 60 first responders from the 2001 terrorist attacks, Trump signed into law an extension of the fund through 2092, essentially making it permanent.